January Events

 The January Events (Sausio įvykiai) were a series of violent confrontations between the civilian population of Lithuania, supporting independence, and the Soviet Armed Forces.
 The events took place between 11 and 13 January 1991, after the restoration of independence by Lithuania.
-As a result of the Soviet military actions, 14 civilians were killed and over 140 were injured.
-13 January, sometimes referred to as Bloody Sunday, was the most violent day.
-The events were primarily centered in the capital city Vilnius, but Soviet military activity and confrontations occurred elsewhere in the country, including Alytus, Šiauliai, Varėna and Kaunas.
+As a result of the Soviet military actions, 14 civilians were killed and over 140 were injured as they peacefully protested for freedom in what is known as the Vilnius massacre.
+The 13 January was the most violent day of the month in Lithuania and this was the bloodiest act of repression by Soviet forces since the April 9 tragedy.
+The events were primarily centered in the capital city Vilnius, but Soviet military activity and confrontations also occurred elsewhere in the country, including Alytus, Šiauliai, Varėna, and Kaunas.

-January 13th is the Day of the Defenders of Freedom (Laisvės Gynėjų Diena) in Lithuania and it is officially observed as a commemorative day.
+13 January is the Day of the Defenders of Freedom (Laisvės Gynėjų Diena) in Lithuania and it is officially observed as a commemorative day.